-I’m going to assume that you have 3 hours, not including the transit time from the the airport – we’re talking about a solid, 3 hours free to roam downtown.
-If you have less than 3 hours, I wouldn’t change this plan, you’ll just need to shorten the time allowed for each destination.
+I'm going to assume that you have 3 hours, not including the transit time from the airport – we're talking about a solid 3 hours free to roam downtown.
+If you have less than 3 hours, I wouldn't change this plan; you'll need to shorten the time allowed for each destination.

 Here’s what you should do if you only have a few hours in Nashville:

 First, go to Lower Broadway and experience Nashville’s Honky-Tonk Highway.
 Second, go to Fifth and Broadway.
 It’s just a short walk up from Lower Broadway.
-It’s an open-air spot to eat, shop, and drink, nestled behind the Ryman Auditorium.
-It’s also home to Justin Timberlake’s, Twelve Thirty Club.
+It’s an open-air spot to eat, shop, and drink behind the Ryman Auditorium.
+It’s also home to Justin Timberlake’s Twelve Thirty Club.
 Third, visit a music museum.
 I recommend the Musicians Hall of Fame.

 1. Lower Broadway